Zechariah Lesson 1

 Who at that time would have thought that group had any significance?
 Who at that time would have thought that it was that group who would eventually usher in a kingdom that would sweep aside all of the kingdoms of this earth?

-A major goal of Zechariah is to open their eyes to those things and to the great king who was coming from among their own people.
+A major goal of Zechariah is to open their eyes to those things and to the great King who was coming from among their own people.
 A great king was coming who would bless the entire world and establish an unshakable, immovable, eternal kingdom for the people of God.

 They were rebuilding the temple.
-They must have known that this new temple could be destroyed just as the prior temple had been destroyed.
+They must have known that this new temple could be destroyed just as easily as the prior temple had been destroyed.
 They must have thought, why bother?
 Zechariah answers that question.
 They needed to see the one who was greater than the temple (Matthew 12:6).
 They needed to see the one whose body was the true temple (John 2:21).

 If our interpretation of Zechariah would not have provided such answers and such encouragement to its initial readers, then our interpretation is wrong.
 We will have turned left when we should have turned right.
 If our view of this book is that it speaks entirely about an age separated 2500 years (and counting) from its initial readers, then our view is wrong.